WillAdams/gcodepreview/README.md

 To-do:

+ -  add conditional option to toggle between creation of manual and Literate Source
  -  fix OpenSCAD wrapper and add any missing commands for Python
  -  reposition cutroundover command into cutshape
+ -  re-work architecture so that a tool shape is defined as a list, with shaft always defined/included and annotated as such (in a different colour so as to identify instances of rubbing)
  -  work on rotary axis option